Appley

 • Gemini's image and video capabilities made it the primary tool throughout implementation

-• Claude was generally better at suggesting and revising written text; OpenAI's Sora produced slightly more believable character acting in video
+• Claude was generally better at suggesting and revising written text

 Design